Coronations in Europe: Romania

 The Kingdom of Romania used a coronation ceremony during its monarchical period (1881–1947).
 Its crown was rather unusual, being made of steel rather than gold or some other precious metal.
-In 1922, King Ferdinand I of the Romanians and Queen Marie were crowned in the courtyard of the newly opened "Coronation Cathedral" in Alba Iulia, an important city in the new Romanian province of Transylvania.
+In 1922, King Ferdinand and Queen Marie were crowned in the courtyard of the newly opened "Coronation Cathedral" in Alba Iulia, an important city in the new Romanian province of Transylvania.
 Ferdinand crowned himself and then crowned his wife.
 The coronation service was interdenominational rather than Romanian Orthodox (the majority religion and then the state church), in part because Ferdinand was Roman Catholic, while his wife was Anglican at the time.
 Ferdinand's son, Carol II, intended to be crowned in September 1930 but abandoned his plans due to marital difficulties with his wife, Queen Helen, which included an ongoing affair with Magda Lupescu.
 Upon his abdication, his son, Michael I, was crowned and anointed on 6 September 1940 at the Romanian Patriarchal Cathedral in Bucharest by Patriarch Nicodim Munteanu.